Building Winning Teams: The Player

 - Be a player who is coach-able and willing to learn - Most everyone can recognize the difference between talent and desire.
 Great players have both but great teams are often made up of good players with the desire to be great.
 (I have to mention this here because it does stand out for this element of a great player.
 Even though he may not fit all of my criteria for a truly great player he is for this element and in the eyes of so many fans, Michael Jordan wasn't a player in his younger years that possessed great natural ability.
 He simply worked his butt off and became an icon is professional sports.
 He will always have my admiration for acceding to the level of play because of his work ethic and in the next category for his ability to elevate the status of the game of basketball.)

 - Be a player determined to play the game and to elevate the games status as well as your own - No matter what game you play, the game is always bigger that you are.
 No contest there, right?
 However, there are and have been certain players who not only elevated the quality of their personal game, but also the quality of the teams play and the overall opinion of the game in the fans mind.
 Every sport's fan identifies with player and a team.
 Some though have caused fans to identify with the sport, just because of who they were.
-Hockey is a great sport, but even those who couldn't name a team knows the great Wayne Gretzky who in my opinion elevated the game of hockey because of how he played the game.
+Hockey is a great sport, but even those who couldn't name a team know the great Wayne Gretzky who, in my opinion, elevated the game of hockey because of how he played the game.

 - 4 Weeks to the 25th Campbell Trophy: Andrew Rodriguez - 2011 > National Football Foundation >